tomasferrarisenda/bootstrap-lab/README.md

   - OK
   - Complete with appropiate values
   - Save
-19. You can build now any of the service, they will be automatically deployed to Minikube afeter a few minutes.
+19. You can now build any of the services.
+If successful, they will be automatically deployed to Minikube after a few minutes.

 ## Logs